Rollczi/LiteDevelopers-docs/docs/documentation/litecommands/configure-builder.md

 ## Configure LiteCommands Builder
 LiteCommands Builder has many methods to configure it to your needs.

-:::danger !STOP! - Read this before you continue
+:::danger STOP! - Read this before you continue
 To simplify the documentation, we will use `SENDER` instead of `CommandSender`, `CommandSource` etc. depending on the platform.
 Use the correct type `SENDER` for your platform!
 :::